donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-So the problem is accurately calculating the acceleration from the wind force, air friction damping force and grass's restoration force.
+So the main problem is calculating plausible angular acceleration from the wind force, air friction damping force and grass's restoration force.

-### The Reference Study
-Because Sucker Punch Studio did not tell how they calculated the grass motion, I have searched if there is any work already done to make physics based grass motion.

-Then, I found this article: [A simulation on grass swaying with dynamic wind force](https://link.springer.com/article/10.1007/s00371-016-1263-7)

-The study of the article also used Bezier curve modelled grass, and the idea of using rotational physics sounded great, so I decided to make an UE5 implementation of the article.
-At first, my intention was just make an UE5 implementation of the article, without really understanding the physcis theory the dynamics is based on.

-I simply thought I would just copy and paste the equations written in the article.

-Note: The study uses the term "edge" to refer the bars in the bars-linkage rotational system, but in physics studies that involves a rotational system "bar" is a term more often used.
-Hence, I am also going to use this term.

-### Basic equation of the reference study
+### The Basic Equation of the Reference Study

-In the reference study, The wind force, damping force, restoration force and the net torque T acting on a bar are calculated as bellow.
+In the reference study, The wind force, damping force, restoration force acting on a bar and the net torque T applied to the pivot are calculated as bellow.

 ```math
 \displaylines{